disability training program

-DisabiliTy ETIQuette and pErson firsT languagE
+I. DisabiliTy ETIQuette & pErson firsT languagE

 Talking about disabilities can be uncomfortable because no one wants to say the wrong thing.
 As part of our disability inclusion training, we teach you the basics such as "person-first language."
 Person-first language is essential because it puts the attention on the person and not their disability.
 For example, saying "person who uses a wheelchair" instead of "wheelchair bound" makes a huge difference!

+II.
 OVercoming ATtitudinal Barriers

 Research has consistently indicated that the greatest barrier in the workplace for people with disabilities is a negative employer attitude.
 For example, some employers believe that providing employees with a job accommodation is the same as giving them “special treatment.”
-Other employers believe that most job accommodations are expensive and, as a result, would cause an undue hardship.
+Other employers believe that most job accommodations are expensive and, as a result, causes an undue hardship.
 As part of our disability inclusion training, we take a close look at some of these negative attitudes and then discuss different strategies you can use to overcome them.

-Accommodation requests and the interactive process
+III.
+Accommodation requests & the interactive process

 Recognizing an accommodation request is the first step.
 Monitoring the accommodation is the last step.
 As part of our disability inclusion training, we show you all the steps in the "interactive process."
 The U.S. Equal Employment Opportunity Commission (EEOC) recommends that employers use the interactive process when determining an appropriate accommodation.

-disability Rights and ACCommodation policies
+IV. disability Rights & ACCommodation policies

 Case management and disability management are two emerging knowledge areas for both HR professionals and rehabilitation professionals.
 In order to meet the demands of an employer effectively, these professionals must be well prepared in both traditional and emerging knowledge areas.
-As part of our disability inclusion training, we define the terms case management and disability management and then give you a few examples of how it plays out in the workplace.
+As part of our disability inclusion training, we define the terms case management and disability management and then provide you with a few examples of how it plays out in the workplace.